.243 Win vs .270 Win – Cartridge Comparison

 Velocity

-Whether you hunt or participate in distance shooting or a little of both, you know that velocity is a key factor in a bullet’s effectiveness.
+Whether you’re hunting, engaging in distance shooting, or doing a bit of both, velocity is a crucial factor in a bullet’s performance.

 Caldwell chronograph